CiscoDevNet/DNAC-Wireless-Intent-Compliance/README.md

 ### Prerequisite
 - Devices should be added to inventory.
-- Cisco DNAC with Platform 1.3+ Published APIs
+- Cisco DNAC with DNAC-Platform 1.4 Published APIs
 - Following python packages should be pre installed.
    - requests
    - tabulate